sadirde/browse/README.md

 browse https://twitter.com/jack
 ```
 **Disclaimer**
-If there is a special character like `&` in the link, it should be enclosed in quotation marks.
+If there is a special character like `&` in the link, it (the whole link) should be enclosed in quotation marks.

 ## License